-August 1st marks the celebration of Llamas, the mid summer celebration of the first harvest of the season.
-For ancient Celts, this was a time of celebration and honoring the sun.
+August 1st marks the celebration of Llamas or Lughnasad, the mid summer celebration of the first harvest of the season.
+For ancient Celts, this was a time of celebration and honoring the sun and the sun god, Lugh.
 Across the Americas, people of many traditions celebrate the summer through Ceremony, Church retreats, Spiritual Gatherings, and trips to the beach.
 The summer is a time of gathering and a time of celebration as the days are long, travel into the high country becomes possible, and many plants are harvested for medicine.
 The energy of this time of midsummer is potent for all kinds of spiritual work.
 The sun continues to shine down and here in California, many medicinal roots call for harvest.

 One of my favorite plants to work with in the mid-summer is Elderberry.
 Here in the bay area the flowers of this tree have gone to fruit and blue jays abound munching on the sweet berries of this tree.
 The Elder has been revered as a sacred plant for the peoples it grows near for millennia.
 This is a tree that has made it way into the written and oral traditions of most of the peoples where it grows.
 There is much lore about magical uses of this plant.
 From protection to healing, the medicine of this plant has been recognized for thousands of years.
 There are stories about the ill fate of those who cut down this tree and stories about the protective power of an Elder tree growing outside your home.
 This tree has been woven into Christian mythology as it is said that the cross on which Jesus was crucified was made of an elder tree.
 Many ascribe this connection as the reason that ill was brought upon those who cut down this tree.